jvberger2/random-repo-name/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+There are two inputs: the classes that a student must take to graduate, and various information about the student.
+Student input includes: previous courses taken, how many credits they prefer to take per semester, and how many semesters they have remaining.
+Every class has input information including: the number of credits, whether it is offered Fall/Spring, and any prerequisite courses.

+Input format could be a CSV table of class information:
+CS 400, 3, FS, CS 300
+PHYSICS 322, 3, F, PHYSICS 321, MATH 321 //multiple prereqs are extended at end of line

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.